Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Noncommutative Motives - Motivic Stable Homotopy Theory of Noncommutative Spaces over a Ring

 \begin{example} The notions of \emph{semi-orthogonal decomposition} and \emph{exceptional collection} for triangulated categories (see \cite{bondal-orlov-semi}) have an immediate translation to the setting of dg-categories in terms of \emph{split short exact sequence} in $\dg^{idem}$.
 Recall that an exact sequence in $\dg^{idem}$

-is said to \emph{split} if the functor $f$ (resp. $g$ ) admits a right-adjoint $j$ (resp. fully-faithful right-adjoint $i$).
-It follows that every split exact sequence is strict.
+is said to \emph{split} if the functor $f$ (resp. $g$ ) admits a right adjoint $j$ (resp. fully-faithful right adjoint $i$).
 Following the Remark \ref{strictexactsequencesgivenisnevich} if $\X$ is a smooth noncommutative space, every semi-ortogonal decomposition of the associated dg-category $T_{\X}$ given by dg-categories $I$, $I'$ of finite type provides the data dual to a Nisnevich square

 \end{example}

 \begin{example} The previous example will be particularly important to us in the case $\X=L_{pe}(\mathbb{P}^1)$.
 Thanks to the results of \cite{beilinsonprojective} we know that $\mathbb{P}^n$ admits an exceptional collection generated by the twisting sheaves $\langle \mathcal{O},..., \mathcal{O}(-n)\rangle$.
 By the previous example, the diagram in $\dg^{idem}$ associated to the split exact sequence